bradywill/bradywill-new.github.io/_drafts/2024-04-28-github-pages.md

 git push -u origin main
 ```

-But what I found most useful was the [Academic Pages](https://academicpages.github.io/) template, thanks to [Stuart Geiger](http://stuartgeiger.com/).
+But what I found most useful was the [Academic Pages](https://academicpages.github.io/) template.
 I forked [academicpages.github.io](https://github.com/academicpages/academicpages.github.io), renamed it and modified the content to suit me.
 This [diff](https://archive.is/3TPas) was helpful in showing the most important files to edit, at least to start with.

 I highly recommend [running locally](https://github.com/academicpages/academicpages.github.io?tab=readme-ov-file#running-locally) to preview changes before pushing them.
 I'm mostly a Windows user, Academic Pages is a [Jekyll](https://jekyllrb.com/) theme and [Jekyll is not officially supported on Windows](https://jekyllrb.com/docs/installation/windows/); so I used a virtual machine with Ubuntu instead.
 After installing some bits and pieces, I could run this command from a terminal window to generate the website HTML and serve it via localhost.